forcedotcom/cli/releasenotes/sf/README.md

 * [Salesforce CLI Plugin Developer Guide (sf)](https://github.com/salesforcecli/cli/wiki/Quick-Introduction-to-Developing-sf-Plugins)
 * [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_intro.htm)

-## 1.61.1 (Jan 18, 2023) [stable-rc]
+## 1.62.0 (Jan 25, 2023) [stable-rc]

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+TBD

+## 1.61.1 (Jan 18, 2023) [stable]

 * NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
 We're doing this work plugin by plugin.
 As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.